-A lump sum payment for unused sick leave will be issued upon an employee's retirement or death.
-The employee must be immediately eligible for, and have applied to receive, retirement benefits from a retirement system sponsored by the State.
-For more information, refer to the ISS OPM Leave Transfer and Leave Payout Policy.
+A lump-sum payment for unused sick leave will be issued upon an employee's retirement or death.
+The employee must be immediately eligible and have applied to receive retirement benefits from a state-sponsored retirement system.

+Refer to the TSS OPM Leave Transfer and Leave Payout Policy for more information.